bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 ```

-The reason that ORGANISM isn't treated only as a plain tag is that there are a
-variety of things one would want to do with taxonomic information, so returning
-just an array wouldn't suffice.
-See the documentation on for more information on
+The reason that `ORGANISM` isn't treated only as a plain tag is that there are a variety of things one would want to do with taxonomic information, so returning just an array wouldn't suffice.
+See the documentation on for more information on its methods.
-its methods.

 Getting the Annotations
 -----------------------

 There's still quite a bit of data left in our Genbank files that's not in
-SeqFeature objects, and much of it is parsed into Annotation objects.
-Annotations, if you recall, are those values that are assigned to a sequence
-that have no specific location on that sequence.
-In order to get access to these
-objects we will get an AnnotationCollection object, which is exactly what it
+SeqFeature objects, and much of it is parsed into [Bio::Annotation](http://search.cpan.org/search?query=Bio::Annotation) objects.
+Annotations, if you recall, are those values that are assigned to a sequence that have no specific location on that sequence.
+In order to get access to these objects we will get an [Bio::AnnotationCollection](https://metacpan.org/pod/Bio::AnnotationCollectionI) object, which is exactly what it sounds like:
-sounds like:

 ```perl
 my $io = Bio::SeqIO->new(-file => $file, -format => "genbank" );
 my $seq_obj = $io->next_seq; my $anno_collection = $seq_obj->annotation;
 ```

-Now we can access each Annotation in the AnnotationCollection object.
-The
-Annotation objects can be retrieved in arrays:
+Now we can access each [Bio::Annotation](https://metacpan.org/pod/Bio::Annotation) in the [Bio::AnnotationCollection](https://metacpan.org/pod/Bio::AnnotationCollectionI) object.
+The Annotation objects can be retrieved in arrays:

 ```perl
 for my $key ( $anno_collection->get_all_annotation_keys ) {

     my @annotations = $anno_collection->get_Annotations($key);